 Some conditions preclude the insertion of an adjustable gastric band.
 If the patient has an autoimmune disease, severe heart or lung disease, cirrhosis or severe gastrointestinal disease they are not a candidate for adjustable gastric banding.

 Risks specific to adjustable gastric banding include infection, nausea, vomiting, band slipping, band erosion, obstruction and need for future re-operation.

 Patients undergo laparoscopic adjustable gastric banding as an outpatient or as a 23 hour hospitalization depending on their health issues.
 The post operative pain is typically well managed with oral pain medicine only.
 An x-ray study will be performed to evaluate the band and a lower extremity venous ultrasound is routinely obtained to rule out blood clot formation in the legs before discharge.
 Most patients can expect to be able to return to office style work in about a week, and unrestricted activity is allowed after one month.

 Long term, patients need to follow up regularly in the Band Evaluation Clinic to monitor for band slips and esophageal dysfunction that can occur in some patients.
 On average expected excess weight loss is about 40-50% for most patients.

-Dr. Boyce is very concerned about your long term success.
+Dr. Stephen Boyce and Dr. K. Robert Williams are very concerned about your long term success.
 Our aftercare program is designed with this in mind.
 Contact the New Life Center for Bariatric surgery for more information or to schedule a consultation.

 Physicians Plaza 1, Suite 305